 Dreaming of new kitchen cabinets?
-A brand known for its low cost might be among your best options.
+A brand sold at the nation’s largest home improvement store chain might be among your best options.

 J.D.
-Power based its rankings on a survey of around 1,500 customers who had purchased cabinets in the prior 12 months.
+Power based its rankings on a survey of nearly 1,500 customers who had purchased cabinets in the prior 12 months.

 Satisfaction was based on five factors:

 - Operational performance

 Each cabinet brand included in the study received an overall satisfaction score out of 1,000.
 The average overall satisfaction score in the 2020 study was 850.

 The top-ranked cabinet brands, and their overall satisfaction scores, are:

 - American Woodmark: 870

 - Diamond: 854

 - Hampton Bay: 844